By: Chris Murphy, VP Product Marketing at Smart Communications

 The good news is, you don’t have to become victim to an outdated legacy system.
 Here are four key steps to follow to prepare for a seamless CCM migration and ensure you are well-equipped to digitally transform your customer communications.

-1. Understand the goal of the CCM migration
+1. Understand the Goal of The CCM Migration

-Gaining consensus on the why of the migration of your CCM platform is a crucial, but sometimes overlooked part of obtaining organizational buy-in and the successful fruition of any digital transformation project.
+Gaining consensus on the why of your CCM platform migration is crucial, but sometimes overlooked part of obtaining organizational buy-in and the successful fruition of any digital transformation project.
 Is the impetus of considering a new customer communications management strategy driven by compliance reasons, core system modernization, to reduce risk, to centralize communications across lines of business, to reduce costs, to instill more agility into communications strategy, to better empower business users, or maybe to provide an overall better customer experience?
 While all these may be realized benefits of moving to a modern CCM solution, the primary driving reason will help to dictate not only the core buying and evaluation group that you’ll need to work with but also the key performance indicators and success metrics that you’ll use to quantify the success of the project.

 As more organizations begin to adopt and develop a cloud-first strategy, it’s likely that your organization has already discussed the option of leveraging an enterprise application in the cloud.
 Before jumping head-first into a migration, it’s important to ensure everyone has a basic understanding of not only the options available but also the benefits of each approach in order to determine on the best approach for your company.